Legal support for M., a migrant worker

 This person needs support to hold his aggressors accountable.

-*The victim's full name is not public to protect their identity.
-An initiative on behalf of Centre for Legal Resources.
+*The victim’s full name is not being disclosed to protect their identity.
+An initiative on behalf of the Centre for Legal Resources.